Public Administration M.P.A.

 36 academic credits are needed (12 courses) to earn an MPA including the following 8 core courses:

-With guidance from their advisor, students select additional courses within the MPA program or other academic units at UVM to complete their course of study.
+With guidance from their advisor, students select additional 12 additional credits within the MPA program or other academic units at UVM to complete their course of study.
 The UVM MPA does not offer explicit specializations; however, students may pursue courses with a common thread or focus and can tailor their elective coursework to explore their interest.
-Students may also choose to pursue a Certificate of Graduate Studies as an additional credential to fulfill elective requirements.
+Students may also choose to pursue a Certificate of Graduate Studies as an additional credential to fulfill elective requirements, although this may require additional coursework beyond the 36-credit program.